mabyre/mabyre/README.md

 ### Hi you there (Hye) 👋 welcome

-There's millions to be made here.
+There's millions to be made here, joking but ... anyway, who can tell

 ### There is many instresting open source software delivred has is.